ciaranmcnulty/ciaranmcnulty.com/source/_posts/2015-07-05-back-to-blogging.md

 In short, my professional life has changed hugely.
 I guess I'm now back in a place where I feel I can write longer-form stuff for a blog.

-I keep promising work that I'll write stuff for either the Inviqa or Sensio Labs UK sites, so will link out to there when appropriate, but I wanted to have a place I could dash stuff off without editors being involved.
+I keep promising work that I'll write articles for either the Inviqa or Sensio Labs UK sites, so will link out to there when appropriate, but I wanted to have a place I could dash stuff off without editors being involved.

 So, I spent this morning switching the site over to the very cool [Sculpin][4], and started a few draft posts that I'll be pushing out in the future.
+At some point I'll rejig the site's layout so it's a lot easier to find older content.

 My aim is to produce 1 blog per month.
 Will I stick to it?
 Time will tell...